Chia-Network/chia-docker/readme.md

 You can modify the behavior of your Chia container by setting specific environment variables.

-To use your own keys pass as arguments on startup
+To use your own keys pass as arguments on startup (post 1.0.2 pre 1.0.2 must manually pass as shown below)
 ```
 -v /path/to/key/file:/path/in/continer -e keys="/path/incontainer"
 ```